Documentation

 supervisor = "ec2-prod"

-The multi-target deploy loop (per-target runtime override and [deploy.env] merge) is designed and partially wired; treat [[deploy]] as the intended shape while the node's deploy path is finished.
+The multi-target deploy loop (per-target placement and [deploy.env] merge) is designed and partially wired; treat [[deploy]] as the intended shape while the node's deploy path is finished.

 Secrets and capabilities